Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 # V8 - It is open source JS engine created by Google.
 The purpose of this project is to execute JS code outside of the browser.

-# libuv - It is a open source C++ project that gives Node access to the Operating System (OS), File System (fs), Networking and it also handles some aspects of concurrency as well.
+# libuv - It is a open source C++ project that gives Node access to the Operating System (OS), underlying File System (fs), Networking and it also handles some aspects of concurrency as well.

 # Node - Node gives us a nice interface to use, to relate our JS side of our application to the actual C++ that running under the hood on our computer to actually interpret and execute JS code.
 Apart of these, Node provide series of wrappers and very unified and consistent APIs.

+# `lib` - this folder contains all JS specific code of Node

+# `src` - this folder contain mainly C++ specific implementation of Node

 ## 002 Module Implementations (03:47)